 Round 1 (Closed)

-In our opening round we test your knowledge of HPV and cervical cancer, the USPSTF breast cancer screening recommendations, as well as present a series of challenging cases to see if your diagnostic and management skills are worthy of a champion.
+In our opening round we test your knowledge on findings from the National Lung Screening Trial and present a pair of challenging cases to see if your diagnostic and management skills are worthy of a champion.

 Round 2 (Closed)